eldarlrd/eldarlrd/blog/2025-11-25-cognitive-complexity.md

 ### Conclusion

-By using the explained methodology, applying the aforementioned suggestions and following the emerging guidelines software engineers will be able to write better, cleaner code with efficiency and ease, being able to better understand which parts of code need refactoring and the exact reasons why.
+By using the explained methodology, applying the aforementioned suggestions, and following the emerging guidelines, software engineers will be able to write better, cleaner code with efficiency and ease, being able to better understand which parts of code need refactoring and the exact reasons why.